Uplink (video game): Plot

-In the game, the player assumes the role of a hacker in the year 2010, who begins work for the Uplink Corporation, which is a worldwide company providing work for hackers.
+In the game, the player assumes the role of a hacker in the year 2010, who begins work for the Uplink Corporation, a worldwide company providing work for hackers.
 The player amasses money, software, gateway hardware and skill in the course of performing jobs for various clients, and hacking servers of global corporations for profit.

-The storyline of the game begins with the player receiving a delayed e-mail from a deceased top ranking Uplink agent concerning the research done by the Andromeda Research Corporation, related to the Andromeda organization a "Anti-capitalist, Techno-anarchist" group which proclaims the destruction of the Internet (however, this email can be cancelled by player).
-It is constructing a computer virus known as Revelation using artificial life research as a base in an attempt to destroy the Internet.
-One of the companies, Arunmor, attempts to cross their plans by developing Faith, a counter virus that can purge Revelation.
+The storyline of the game typically begins with the player receiving a delayed e-mail from a deceased top ranking Uplink agent concerning the research done by a faction within the Andromeda Research Corporation (ARC), described as an "anti-capitalist, techno-anarchist" group.
+The agent was contracted to aid in engineering a destructive computer virus known as Revelation in an attempt to destroy the Internet.
+A rival company, Arunmor, attempts to counter ARC's plans by developing Faith, a counter virus that can purge Revelation.

-The player can choose to side with ARC or Arunmor or even ignore the plot in its entirety, concentrating on freelance hacking, in which case the storyline plays out without the player's participation.
+The player can choose to side with ARC or Arunmor or even ignore the plot in its entirety, concentrating on freelance hacking, in which case the storyline plays out without the player's participation with Arunmor ultimately stopping Revelation, though not before some in-game servers and computer systems are infected and destroyed by the virus.

-During the missions Andromeda uses stolen information about "The Darwin Project," digital lifeforms that exist and reproduce on the internet and puts it into the Revelation virus.
-Thus allowing it to behave like a normal human virus allowing it to spread quickly.
-Numerous attacks on ARC and Arunmor systems also occur in the storyline.
-Including a mission leading the chief technical director of Arunmor being framed for bank fraud.
-The government is also said to be helping fund Arunmor's "faith" anti-virus and is looking to raid ARC and arrest people involved yet lack the evidence to do so before the launch of "Revelation."
+During the missions Andromeda contracts a hacker to steal files from "The Darwin Project," digital lifeforms that exist and reproduce on the internet.
+The sophisticated artificial intelligence technology is used to improve Revelation, helping it spread quickly and autonomously.
+Numerous attacks on ARC and Arunmor systems also occur in the storyline, including a mission leading the chief technical director of Arunmor being framed for bank fraud.
+The government is also helping fund Arunmor's Faith project, and is closely monitoring ARC, though they lack concrete evidence to warrant raiding the site or arresting any employees.